-Healthy relationships, a balanced diet, regular exercise and increased awareness of mental health and wellbeing are both encouraged and delivered through a series of PSHE dropdown days held throughout the year, helping to ensure that students are healthy and happy during their time at QM.
+Healthy relationships, a balanced diet, regular exercise, and increased awareness of mental health and wellbeing are both encouraged and delivered through a series of PSHE lessons which are carefully planned and sequenced to ensure to maximise learning and understanding of complex themes.
+These themes are often revisited as student move through to school to allow for appropriate discussion with emerging maturity.
+This model enables students to ensure they are healthy and happy during their time at QM.

 Health and Wellbeing Centre

 QM's Health and Wellbeing Centre is a well-equipped department with a waiting room, 2x treatment rooms, a well-stocked dispensary, lounge, counselling room, four single bedrooms, and shower, bath, and toilet facilities.
 The centre is staffed by three Registered Nurses who offer a comprehensive school nursing service.

 The Health and Wellbeing Centre operates by appointment where possible, which can be made via phone or email.
 From Monday to Friday, the Centre is open and staffed from 08:00-20:00.
 Monday to Sunday morning overnight (20:00-08:00) is covered by one of the three nurses on an on-call basis, an on-call nurse is available via telephone on Sundays and all Housemistresses are first-aid qualified.

 In addition, the School Medical Officer holds surgeries via telephone consultation on Monday and Wednesday mornings for Full Boarders and Flexi Boarders who are registered with Elvington Medical Practice.
 The School Medical Officer, along with their colleagues, will also see students by appointment at Elvington Medical Practice.
 The Emotional Wellbeing Practitioner (Counsellor) is available for confidential advice.

 When a girl becomes unwell